stuzenz/vscodium-project/README.md

-# How to add the flake in this repo to your NixOS configuration
+# nix-vscode-extensions and my selection of extensions

-This was kind of tricky - hence these instructions.
+Instructions to integrate the flake.nix in this project into your own NixOS flake.nix and configuration.nix files

 The ability to build this is all thanks to this project https://github.com/nix-community/nix-vscode-extensions